SurfingElectron/foundational-c-sharp/readme.md

 I used various operators to perform basic string and mathematical operations.
 I learned how some symbols are reused (overloaded) as different operators, depending on the context.
 I learned how the data types of the operands influence the meaning of the operators.
 Finally, I learned how to change the data type of a value using the cast operator.

 ### Guided project - Calculate and print student grades
+My goal was to build an application that takes the assignment scores for students in a class, calculates their grade, and displays the results.

+To accomplish this, I declared and assigned values to variables of different data types, performed numeric operations, and used type casting to achieve accurate results.
+I also used Console.WriteLine() and character escape sequences to format the output.
+By breaking the problem down, I were able to build a solution using the skills I learned in the previous modules.

 ## Notes
 ### Floating-point, double, and decimal data type precision